-DBM150 CREDITS: 3 PREREQUISITE(S): NONE

-Introduction to Maker Studio

-Ideas evolve much more easily toward applications when they are given a physical form.
+DBM150 CREDITS: 3 PREREQUISITE(S): NONE \bigcirc Introduction to Maker Studio Ideas evolve much more easily toward applications when they are given a physical form.
 Maker style technologies and techniques provide tools and pathways for designers from any of University of Advancing Technology (UAT's) programs to rapidly create versions of their ideas.
 Intended for non-majors, this course provides an introduction into the use of the most common entry-level maker equipment to create props and functional prototypes.

-DBM215 CREDITS: 3 PREREQUISITE(S): DBM100

-Prototyping Tools and Practices

-This course focuses on creating functional prototypes from digital models using a variety of tools, techniques and materials as students explore the process of taking an idea from conception to a functional state.
+DBM215 CREDITS: 3 PREREQUISITE(S): DBM100 ¢^o Prototyping Tools and Practices This course focuses on creating functional prototypes from digital models using a variety of tools, techniques and materials as students explore the process of taking an idea from conception to a functional state.
 Students in this course will learn to use a variety of maker style tools representing differing levels of complexity to generate complex prototypes.
 Prototypes will be based on 3D models, where materials, their properties and their functional relationships with each other as a part of a working model play key roles in design decisions.

-DBM240 CREDITS: 3

-PREREQUISITE(S): (DBM215 AND RBT173) OR RBT307
+DBM240 CREDITS: 3 PREREQUISITE(S): DBM215 ç Electromechanical Devices Articulated and mobile devices depend upon electromechanical components for their functionality.
+This course provides students an overview of electromechanical devices, their appropriately matched applications and then gives students opportunities to incorporate them into project builds.
+DBM360 PREREQUISITE(S): RBT173 CREDITS: 3 o